bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   RE(plan_demo1c([det1, det3], <value of npts>))

-Blindly attempting to convert all strings in the passed parameter to references works well in most of the simple cases, unless the workflow requires to pass strings that are names of existing objects without converting them to references.
-If automated conversion is causing issues, it can be disabled for any given parameter by specifying the parameter type (e.g. using type hints in the plan header).
+The default behavior of blindly attempting to convert all strings in the passed parameter to references may works well simple cases (especially in demos).
+In practice, it may be necessary to pass strings that match names of the existing objects without change.
+In those cases the conversion may be disabled for a given parameter by specifying the parameter type, e.g. using type hints in the plan header.
 For example, one may need to pass plan or device names to the plan:

 .. code-block:: python